Get insider access

 Dell vs ASUS

-While both ASUS and Dell offer great gaming displays, ASUS has more gaming options available, even if many of them don't offer the best value.
+While Dell has better high-end gaming monitors than those from ASUS, Dell doesn't have as many gaming monitors available, and ASUS has more options for competitive gamers.
 On the other hand, Dell has a wider range of models for office use, and they include extra productivity features.

 Dell vs LG

 Dell and LG compete against each other and are both reliable brands.
 Dell monitors generally have much better ergonomics and are generally better suited for office use.
-However, most LG monitors offer better motion handling and more advanced gaming features at a lower cost.
+Dell also offers QD-OLEDs with better picture quality, but LG has more non-OLED gaming options available, including those with a 4k resolution.

 Buying a Dell monitor is generally a safe bet for most people, especially for office use.
 They have a bunch of productivity monitors available, often including dedicated features like USB hubs.
-This means Dell's monitors are often amongst the best office monitors, and they also have options available at a wide range of price points.
-They've even been growing in the gaming monitor market, with more budget monitors coming out, too, but they're still a step behind some other brands for gaming, like LG.
-Regardless, Dell offers reliable options for most users.
+This means Dell's monitors are often amongst the best office monitors; they also have options available at a wide range of price points.
+They've even been growing in the gaming monitor market, with more budget monitors coming out, too, but these models aren't as versatile for productivity.
+This means their productivity and gaming lineups are meant for those specific uses, so you have to choose one or the other.

 Lineup